 After completing his training at Brigham and Women’s Hospital and Harvard Medical School, Dr. Argote-Greene returned to Mexico City, where he became chief of thoracic surgery at Fundación Clínica Médica Sur and taught minimally invasive thoracic surgery.

 He was invited to join University Hospitals of Cleveland, Ohio, a U.S. News and World Report Best Hospital, to create a thoracic surgery program at one of their community hospitals.
-That program has become a valued referral center for patients needing treatment for mesothelioma, mediastinal tumors, thoracic malignancies, lung cancer, lung transplantation, esophageal cancer, experimental surgery, and lung volume reduction.
+From there, he went on to his current position as Regional Director of Thoracic and Esophageal Surgery at Cleveland Clinic’s Rosner Family Health and Wellness Center.

 Dr. Argote-Greene has done pioneering work with video-assisted thoracoscopic surgery (VATS) and robotic-assisted minimally invasive surgery.
 He has taught the procedures to other surgeons both nationally and internationally.
 He is currently a clinical assistant professor at Case Western Reserve University, where he is instrumental in training fellows and residents in thoracic surgery.

 He is a member of the Society of Thoracic Surgeons and is a fellow of both the College of Chest Surgeons and the International Association for the Study of Lung Cancer.